-Institutional investors should seek to vote all shares held.
-They should not automatically support the board.
+Institutional investors should carefully consider whether voting all shares held contributes to stewardship aims.
+They should not automatically support the voting recommendations of the board or those of third parties.

-If they have been unable to reach a satisfactory outcome through active dialogue then they should register an abstention or vote against the resolution.
-In both instances, it is good practice to inform the company in advance of their intention and the reasons why.
+If they have been unable to reach a satisfactory outcome through active dialogue then they may wish to consider using votes to oppose management.
+In such circumstances, it is good practice to inform the company in advance of their intention and the reasons why.

-Institutional investors should disclose publicly voting records and if they do not explain why.
+Institutional investors should disclose publicly voting records, including explanation of whether they have voted and why and if they do not explain why.